Bunny sitting with plant

 pig

 Riverview Veterinary Centre is part of the Riverview Veterinary Group, a multi-clinic practice that says it has been operating for 80 years.
 The website describes an emergency service for small animals and an ambulatory emergency service for farm animals.
 In recent reviews, owners repeatedly mention pets being comfortable coming in (including dogs that “look forward to their visits”), and a couple of reviews describe being offered immediate availability for a specific need.
-One review gives a concrete example of a worming treatment administered and certified for pet travel, including the price.

 Our Score (80/100)